Curriculum Chef turned a year old in April of 2019. It’s a milestone indeed, BUT boy oh boy has it been a journey!

 Good affiliate marketing programs for teacher bloggers are few and far between.

-Anyway, so when you’re reading all of those blogging advice articles, keep your unique teaching niche in mind.
+When you’re reading all of those blogging advice articles, keep your unique teaching niche in mind.

 If Teachers Pay Teachers isn’t your end goal, you’ll have to be a bit more creative when it comes to creating revenue with your blog.